Dance in the United States

-There is great variety in dance in the United States of America.
-It is the home of the hip hop dance, salsa, swing, tap dance and its derivative Rock and Roll, and modern square dance (associated with the United States of America due to its historic development in that country—twenty three U.S. states have designated it as their official state dance or official folk dance) and one of the major centers for modern dance.
-There is a variety of social dance and concert or performance dance forms with also a range of traditions of Native American dances.
+The United States of America is the home of the hip hop dance, swing, tap dance and its derivative Rock and Roll, and modern square dance (associated with the United States of America due to its historic development in that country—twenty three U.S. states have designated it as their official state dance or official folk dance) and one of the major centers for modern dance.
+There is a variety of social dance and performance or concert dance forms with also a range of traditions of Native American dances.

 The reality shows and competitions So You Think You Can Dance, America's Best Dance Crew, and Dancing with the Stars, have broadened the audience for dance.

 African American dance

 African American dances are those vernacular dances which have developed within African American communities in everyday spaces, rather than in dance studios, schools or companies.
 African American vernacular dances are usually centered on social dance practice, though performance dance and concert dance often supply complementary aspects to social dancing.

 Placing great value on improvisation, African American vernacular dances are characterized by ongoing change and development.
 Because they exist in social spaces and their main 'purpose' is self-expression, they are continually changing to reflect the needs, interests and personalities of their participants.

 Alvin Ailey and the Alvin Ailey American Dance Theater is an important example of African American involvement in performance or concert dance.